daniswastaken/eula/README.md

 ## Do I need to credit you for using this EULA for my own project?
 Not required but I will appreciate it when you give me the credit.

+## Where I can ask you for the permissions?
+On Discord.
+My username is also 'daniswastaken'.